-- Skip the meat/seafood counter and use frozen and freshly-thawed shrimp (unless you have access for fresh-caught).
-The shrimp at the counter is most times previously frozen and never tastes quite as good.
+- Skip the meat/seafood counter and use frozen and freshly-thawed shrimp (unless you have access to fresh-caught).
+The shrimp at the counter is usually previously frozen and never tastes quite as good.
 Also, avoid pre-cooked shrimp for the best taste.

 - Every pot allows steam to escape a little differently as the food cooks, so don’t be afraid to add a bit more broth as needed to keep the rice tender and the jambalaya deliciously moist and juicy.

-- If adding chicken in the recipe, before cooking, season it with your favorite spices.
-Adding a little salt, pepper, and powdered garlic will seal in the flavor of the seasonings giving it extra tasty flavor.
+- If adding chicken to the recipe, season it with your favorite spices before cooking.
+Adding a little salt, pepper, and powdered garlic will seal the flavor of the seasonings, giving it an extra tasty flavor.

 Ça c'est bon (Sa say boh(n)) - That's good!